 Turkmenistan’s growing tuberculosis (TB) epidemic presents a challenge not only to its public health system but also to the country’s long-term economic resilience.
 The country has a high TB burden and rapidly growing rates of multidrug-resistant TB.
 To combat TB, USAID has introduced new drugs that help shorten treatment time and detect and treat multidrug-resistant TB.
 Over the past 20 years, USAID has helped increase the success rate of TB treatment by 32 percent in Turkmenistan.

-U.S.-funded programs focus on increasing access to key services to help prevent the transmission and contain the expansion of both TB and HIV.
-USAID supports activities that improve the delivery of prevention, care, and treatment services for TB; enhance the capacities of institutions to address MDR TB; and develop systems to strengthen diagnosis of MDR TB and improve infection control practices.
+U.S.-funded programs increase access to key services to help prevent the transmission and contain the expansion of all forms of TB.
+USAID supports activities that improve the delivery of prevention, care and treatment services for TB; enhance the capacities of institutions and health staff capacity to address multidrug-resistant TB; develop systems to strengthen diagnosis of drug-resistant TB; and improve infection control practices.
 USAID works with health officials to expand the use of patient-centered outpatient treatment approaches.
-USAID also helps health providers, communities and patients understand and address the treatment and care of all strains of TB, thereby increasing the demand for quality services which improves treatment adherence for those infected.
+USAID also helps health providers, communities and patients understand the importance of proper treatment and care of all strains of TB, thereby increasing the demand for quality services which improves treatment adherence for those infected.